Last Updated on March 14, 2023 by Dave Schoenbeck

 Devising an employee communication strategy can help you make your company mission clear.
 Here are a few of the best ways to communicate with employees.

 2. Have a clear flow of information.
 You can’t always speak directly to every employee, but there should be a clear hierarchy of disbursement when there are updates on your business strategy.
-Make sure every employee knows how information travels in your organization, starting at the top and trickling down through management to each worker.
+Ensure every employee knows how information travels in your organization, starting at the top and trickling down through management to each worker.

 3. Keep your list of concepts short to aid in remembering.
-A complicated strategy is difficult to communicate.
+A complicated strategy is challenging to communicate.
 You should be able to break it down into key points that are easy to iterate and remember.

 5. Over-communicate why your business strategy is critical and what each employee can do to further your company goals.
 Include this strategy in their own goals so they can see the effect they have.